Behzad-amn/Behzad-amn/README.md

 ---

 ## 🔬 Personal Projects
-- **E2E Encryption for LLMs** – Enabling private, secure AI usage on confidential data.
+- **E2E Encryption for LLMs** – So that people can use AI on confidential data.
-- **Brain Assistant AI** – Augmenting human cognition by collecting, storing, and connecting dots more efficiently.
+- **Brain Assistant AI** – Augmenting human cognition with AI to improve collecting, storing, and connecting dots.
 - **BCI - Brain Computer Interaction** - I think cyborg will be our next evolution
 ---